-- (a) Aggregate Limits.
+(a) Aggregate Limits.
 Subject to the provisions of Section 14 of the Plan, the maximum aggregate number of Shares that may be sold or issued under the Plan is 39,190,000 46,690,000 shares of Common Stock.
 Shares subject to Awards granted under the Plan that are cancelled, expire or are forfeited shall be available for regrant under the Plan.
-Notwithstanding the preceding sentence, Shares subject to an Award may not again be made available for grant under the Plan if such shares are (i) Shares that were subject to an Award requiring exercise and were not issued upon the net settlement or net exercise of such Award, (ii) Shares subject to an Award that are withheld by, or otherwise remitted to, the Company (or to a broker in connection with a broker-assisted exercise of an Award requiring exercise) to satisfy a Participant's exercise price obligation upon exercise, (iii) Shares subject to an Award that are withheld by, or otherwise remitted to the Company to satisfy any Company withholding obligations in connection with an Award, (iv) previously owned Shares delivered in satisfaction of a Participant's exercise price or any Company withholding obligations in connection with an Award, or (v) Shares repurchased on the open market with the proceeds from the exercise of an Award.
-The Shares subject to the Plan may be either Shares reacquired by the Company, including Shares purchased in the open market, or authorized but unissued Shares. - (b) Individual Award Limits.
+Notwithstanding the preceding sentence, Shares subject to an Award may not again be made available for grant under the Plan if such shares are (i) Shares that were subject to an Award requiring exercise and were not issued upon the net settlement or net exercise of such Award, (ii) Shares subject to an Award requiring exercise of an Award requiring exercise) to satisfy a Participant's exercise price obligation upon exercise, (iii) Shares subject to an Award that are withheld by, or otherwise remitted to, the Company (or to a broker in connection with a broker-assisted exercise of an Award requiring exercise) to satisfy a Participant's exercise price obligation upon exercise, (iii) Shares subject to an Award that are withheld by, or otherwise remitted to the Company to satisfy any Company withholding obligations in connection with an Award, (iv) previously owned Shares delivered in satisfaction of a Participant's exercise price or any Company withholding obligations in connection with the proceeds from the exercise of an Award.
+The Shares subject to the Plan may be either Shares reacquired by the Company, including Shares purchased in the open market, or authorized but unissued Shares.

+(b) Individual Award Limits.
 Subject to the provisions of Section 14 of the Plan, the aggregate number of Shares subject to Awards granted under this Plan during any calendar year to any one Awardee shall not exceed 50% of the maximum aggregate number of shares that are authorized for issuance pursuant to